StinkyDubeau/pixelstats/readme.md

 Issues:
 - Implement something better than "default username" when user enters an invalid username.
 - Need to send user-agent in header when pulling from playerDB
+- Need to disallow illegal characters in username field.

 Todo: